WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

   - Confidence should also be recorded here for later use.
   - Maintainers should only be voting on weeks of implementation work.
-Weeks required for the project planning & implementation plans should automatically be included using: 2 project plan weeks + (2 weeks \* \# of implementation plans).
+Weeks required for the project planning & implementation plans should automatically be included using: `2 project plan weeks` + (`2 weeks` x `# of anticipated implementation plans`).
 - **Process**:
   1. Create a spreadsheet of the projects with a count of the number of implementation plans each project requires.
-Automatically deduce the total number of weeks with a formula by combining voted implementation time with the implementation plans per the formula above.
+Automatically compute the total number of weeks with a formula by combining voted implementation time with the implementation plans per the formula above.
-  2. Provide each maintainer with a tab within the spreadsheet and privately add votes, including confidence.
+  2. Provide each maintainer with a tab within the spreadsheet and privately add estimations, including confidence.
   3. Run the [script for calculating average weeks][calculate_average_weeks] to compute both average weeks of work and weighted average weeks (based on confidence votes).
   4. Record these values for the next step.
-- **Outcome**: Average and weighted average weeks of work for each project
+- **Outcome**: Average and weighted average weeks of work for each project.

 ### Vote on project inclusion for next year (1 week)